craftingcity/The-Known-World/World Notes/Planes/Prime Material - Alaturmen/Rough Lore/The Planes of Existence.md

 ---
 # The Material Plane
 ## Prime
-The Prime Material Plane expands with the ebb and flow of life.
+The Prime Material Plane (known to its population as Alaturmen) expands with the ebb and flow of life.
 It grows and shrinks as it needs to.
 This is a process that takes many years, and begins with sentient creatures exploring and quickens with mapping of the "film layer" in between [[#Prime]] and other planes.
 This is known as the [[#In Between]] to scholars studying the subject.

 As an effect of this mechanic, a commoner can walk into [[#The Wildlands]] end up in their desired plane of existence, and never be seen again.